JCAC SPONSORED GROUPS

 Joint Community Activities Committee:

 Since the founding of Amalgamated, education and community activities have been a priority for our co-op.
-Today the Joint Community Activities Committee (JCAC) is the social, cultural, and educational arm of our three cooperative organizations: Amalgamated Housing Corporation, Park Reservoir Housing Corporation, and A. H. Consumers Society, Inc. JCAC is composed of Directors appointed by the President of each Board.
+Today the Joint Community Activities Committee (JCAC) is the social, cultural, and educational arm of our two cooperative organizations: Amalgamated Housing Corporation and A. H. Consumers Society, Inc. JCAC is composed of Directors appointed by the President of each Board.
 Each group of appointees reports back to its respective Board.
 JCAC elects its own officers and sets its own rules and regulations, subject to review and revision by the parent Boards.

 JCAC establishes policy for educational and cultural activities, deriving its authority from the three Boards of Directors, and is responsible to them jointly.
 JCAC’s broad mandate is to provide for cooperative education including the publication of the weekly Co-op Bulletin, the Community News (printed and distributed quarterly), and such other methods as may be appropriate to promote community activity, including sponsoring and overseeing various groups and organizations.
 For that reason, we maintain an Education Office as part of our Management staff.